 I am an Artist/Producer/Songwriter living in Yokohama, Japan.
-I'm not really sure how to describe my style but I take inspiration from literally every musical genre and I am genuinely interested in anything new that I come across.
+I'm not really sure how to describe my style but I take inspiration from literally every musical genre and and anything new that I come across.
+I am genuinely interested in how sound can affect people's thoughts, feelings, and actions.
+There is no denying the power and influence of music in our lives.
+My job is to use that power to help you achieve your goals and artistic vision.

 2 ReviewsEndorse Kit Sleepy